Table of Contents

 If patrons wish to save a copy of their work, they may bring a flash drive for downloading.
 Information can be saved to the hard drive temporarily, but will be deleted when the patron logs-off or if the patron’s session expires.

 Black and white printing cost $.10 per page.
 Color printing is $.50 per page.
-All printing may be paid at the reference desk.
+All printing may be paid at the public service desk.

 If a patron experiences difficulty in using a computer they should notify staff immediately.
 They should not attempt to shut-off or reboot the computer; the PC will automatically reboot when a patron logs-off or their time expires.